Skip to main content

 Three things go wrong in hourly pipelines.
 Hourly vs annual mixing — same listing may show "$45,000-$65,000/year" instead of hourly; filter on "an hour" string-match before treating as hourly-rate.
 Salary-range vs single-rate variance — about 25% of disclosed listings show single rate ("$25 an hour"), 75% show range; treat single-rate as both min + max.
 State minimum-wage clustering — California ($16/hr min) + Washington ($16/hr min) skew distributions vs Texas ($7.25/hr min); for accurate per-trade benchmarks, segment by state-tier rather than national medians.

-Thirdwatch's actor uses Camoufox + Turnstile click at $7.64/1K, ~16% margin.
+Thirdwatch's actor handles the anti-bot work and proxy rotation so you can focus on the data.
 Pair ZipRecruiter with Indeed Scraper and SimplyHired Scraper for full US hourly coverage.
 A fourth subtle issue worth flagging: hourly + blue-collar postings often show "Full-time + Part-time" as job_type simultaneously — don't filter by job-type strictly; many hourly roles are flexible-tier.
 A fifth pattern unique to skilled trades: licensure requirements vary by state (electrician journeyman license, RN state license) — for accurate cross-state research, factor in license-portability + state-specific certification requirements.
 A sixth and final pitfall: ZipRecruiter aggressively cross-posts from Indeed + employer ATS — about 40% of ZipRecruiter listings appear elsewhere with same apply_url.
 Cross-source dedup on apply_url essential.

 Operational best practices for production pipelines